 (residents of Oak Hall, Pine Hall, and Tamarack 2nd through 6th floors)

 Same Hall, Different Room; Different Hall

-Each day during the Room and Meal Plan Selection Process, the Department of Residential Life will update floor plans to show which rooms have been selected.
-This is subject to change, based on the rooms that are selected by residents after the floor plans have been updated. (floor plans will be updated once the process begins for the 2014-2015 academic year)
+Each day during the Room and Meal Plan Selection Process, the Department of Residential Life will update floor plans to reflect which rooms have been selected.
+This is subject to change, based on the rooms that are chosen by residents after the floor plans have been updated. (floor plans will be posted once this process begins again in Spring 2015)

 The Department of Residential Life uses a Priority Point Process (PPP) to determine eligibility for limited special room options.
 The PPP is a program designed to recognize our residents through a chance to select special room options for the following fall.
 The PPP gives students points for length of stay in the residence halls, involvement in the halls and on campus, and academic success.
 Residents with higher point totals will be given priority when choosing special room options.